 Private business pages force people to follow you just to see what you are about.
 If you are that afraid of scammers and trolls then you should probably not be on social media.
 I’m just being real with you here.
 If your social media pages are business pages, if you are trying to connect with readers and clients, why is your page private?
 That is just not good business sense unless your goal is only to reach the choir.

 ❌Wasting time arguing about whether Self-Publishing or Traditional Publishing is better.

-These debates are a waste of time (this is coming from the person who doesn’t think anything is a waste of time) and forces authors into putting their eggs in one basket.
-Publishing Independently works for me but I won’t sit here and say that I will never traditionally publish a book if it came time for it.
+These debates are a waste of time (this is coming from the person who thinks nothing is a waste of time) and forces authors into putting their eggs in one basket.
+Publishing Independently works for me but I won’t sit here and say I will never traditionally publish a book if it came time for it.
 There’s a time and place for everything and I am at a place where Independent Publishing works well for me.
+(Indie Publishing is also thriving right now).
 I cannot say this won’t change because I cannot predict the future.
-There’s nothing wrong if you suddenly decided to go the traditional route or if you decided to self-publish because the value doesn’t change.
-You are still worthy no matter how you choose to publish.
-By making this out to be some type of competition we lose sight of what really matters and create self-imposed limitations.
-This bullet point is different from the others and may seem out of place but that’s why I must mention it.
+There’s nothing wrong if you suddenly went the traditional route or if you decided to self-publish because the value doesn’t change.
+You are still worthy no matter how you publish.
+By making this out to be some competition we lose sight of what really matters and create self-imposed limitations.
+This bullet point differs from the others and may seem out of place but that’s why I must mention it.
 It’s a low-key way of putting your eggs in one basket.
 Self-Publishing is one basket and Traditional Publishing is another basket.
 You are not limited to just using one.
 It’s okay to keep your options open.

-This post will be too long if we covered every single area of how we leave money on the table by putting all our eggs into one basket but here are some additional areas:
+This post will be too long to cover every single area of how we leave money on the table by putting all our eggs into one basket but here are some additional areas:

 ❌Not developing a business plan for your writing business / not legalizing your writing business